 If you’re living in Thailand and need vaccinations, check your local hospital or clinic.

-If you’re in Bangkok, go to Bangkok Hospital.
+If you’re in Thailand, go to one of these hospitals.
 They have a dedicated vaccination clinic where you’re sure to get the right vaccine.

 To give you an idea of costs, Thai Travel Clinic indicates the following prices based on one dose of the vaccine.